tenee-tech/tenee-tech/README.md

-## I'am Cristene Joy C. Baldapan a BSIS Student in Davao Del Norte State College
+## I'm Cristene Joy C. Baldapan a BSIS Student in Davao Del Norte State College

 <!--
 **tenee-tech/tenee-tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.